ecoop2021/ecoop2021/README.md

 ## Proof Structure

-- `calculus` directory contains the definition and proofs of the  calculus
+- `Calculus` directory contains the definition and proofs of \B and \Bg
-- `variant` directory contains the definition and proofs of the
+- `Variant` directory contains the definition and proofs of \Br
 - `syntax_ott.v` contains the locally nameless definitions of the calculi.
 - `syntaxb_ott.v` contains the locally nameless definitions of the blame calculi.
 - `rules_inf.v` and `rulesb_inf.v` contains the `lngen` generated code.